Current as of October 2020 | Download print version (in PDF)

 NPOs in Uganda may not pursue economic activities as their sole purpose.

 As for “political” activities, Ugandan NGOs are not permitted to belong to any political group.
 The NGO Act requires an NGO to be non-partisan and not engage in fundraising or campaigning to support or oppose any political party or candidate for an appointive office or elective political office, nor propose or register a candidate for elective political office (Section 44(g)).
-NGOs can actively participate in the election process through conducting educational seminars on current topics of political concern, however, including understanding the platform of various candidates.
-Moreover, organisations are allowed to engage in monitoring and observing the electoral process, documenting election irregularities, cooperating with the Electoral Commission, and proposing improvements to the process of elections.
-In the past, organisations have also supported candidates in their bids to challenge election results.
+NGOs can actively participate in the election process by conducting educational seminars on current topics of political concern, however, including understanding the platform of various candidates.
+Moreover, organizations are allowed to engage in monitoring and observing the electoral process, documenting election irregularities, cooperating with the Electoral Commission, and proposing improvements to the process of elections.
+In the past, organizations have also supported candidates in their bids to challenge election results.

 The Constitution of the Republic of Uganda prohibits discrimination in all spheres of political, social, and cultural life, as well as based on sex, race, color, tribe, origin, birth, social or economic standing, or disability (Constitution Article 21).
-In addition, the Constitution includes National Objectives and Directive Principles of State Policy that provide, “The State shall take appropriate measures to afford every citizen equal opportunity to attain the highest educational standard possible” (Constitution Objective 18).
+In addition, the Constitution includes National Objectives and Directive Principles of State Policy, which provide that “The State shall take appropriate measures to afford every citizen equal opportunity to attain the highest educational standard possible” (Constitution Objective 18).
 These provisions bind all persons, including educational institutions.

-Ugandan law does not restrict other organisations or persons from controlling a Ugandan NPO.
+Ugandan law does not restrict other organizations or persons from controlling a Ugandan NPO.
 A not-for-profit entity might establish an NPO and continue to control or own it.
 Likewise, a Ugandan NPO could be controlled by a foreign grantor charity.

 - An amateur sporting association;